knipknap/exscript/doc/cli_tutorial.rst

 ------------------

 Exscript templates support many more commands.
-For a full overview over the template language, please check the Exscript PDF handbook from the download section at Github.
+For a full overview over the template language, please check :doc:`templates`.

-You may also look at our `templates`.